-AAMC states that the existing Maryland cardiac surgery hospitals would be expected to have no reduction in their net income from services.
-It is assumed by AAMC that the affected hospitals will "manage the costs" of their smaller cardiac surgery services "appropriately" (DI #3AA, p.
+AAMC states that the existing Maryland cardiac surgery hospitals would be expected to have no reduction in their net income from services because the affected hospitals will appropriately manage the costs of their smaller cardiac surgery services.
+(DI #3AA, p.
 90).
+It predicts that Washington Hospital Center will lose the most cases as a result of AAMC's cardiac surgery service.
+It notes that MedStar WHC is paid for Medicare cases in accordance with the Medicare Inpatient Prospective Payment System and that other payers provide comparable percase payment rates to WHC, with diagnosis related groups used to establish the scale of rates.

-The applicant predicts that Washington Hospital Center will lose the most cases as a result of AAMC's cardiac surgery service.
-AAMC notes that MedStar WHC, is paid for Medicare cases in accordance with the Medicare Inpatient Prospective Payment System and that other payers provide comparable per-case payment rates to WHC, with diagnosis related groups used to establishment the scale of rates.
-Because DC hospital rates are not regulated as are Maryland hospital rates, AAMC expects that WHC will lose all of the revenue associated with the cases shifted to AAMC and would need to reduce its variable cardiac surgery costs accordingly (DI #3AA, p.
+Because District of Columbia hospital rates are not regulated as are Maryland hospital rates, AAMC expects that WHC will lose all the revenue associated with the cases shifted to AAMC and will need to reduce its variable cardiac surgery costs accordingly.
+(DI #3AA, p.
 90).

-AAMC states that, in the second year (FY 2018) of operation of its cardiac surgery services, the total loss of cases from both DC and Baltimore hospitals totals 337.
-Specifically, WHC will lose an estimated 221 cases, JHH will lose 69, and UMMC will lose 29.
-It projects that losses at other hospitals will be small, fewer than 10 at any particular hospital (DI #3AA, p.
+AAMC states that, in the second year (FY 2018) of operation of its cardiac surgery services, the total loss of cases from both District of Columbia and Baltimore hospitals will total 337.
+Specifically, it predicts that WHC will lose an estimated 221 cases, JHH will lose 69, UMMC will lose 29, and that losses at other hospitals will be small, with fewer than 10 at any individual hospital.
+(DI #3AA, p.
 92).

-According to AAMC, its program will not cause any Maryland hospital that currently performs more than 200 cardiac surgery cases annually to experience a decline taking its volume below 200 cardiac surgery cases annually (DI #3AA, p.
+According to AAMC, its program will not cause any Maryland hospital that currently performs more than 200 cardiac surgery cases annually to experience a decline that would take its volume below 200 cardiac surgery cases annually.
+(DI #3AA, p.
 92).
-AAMC also states that its program will not cause any Maryland hospital that performs between 100 and 190 cardiac surgery cases annually to decline to an annual case volume below 100 cases as a result of AAMC's cardiac surgery program (DI #3AA, pp. 93-94).
+AAMC also states that its program will not cause any Maryland hospital that performs between 100 and 199 cardiac surgery cases annually to decline to an annual case volume below 100 cases.
+(DI #3AA, pp. 93-94).

-AAMC's key assumptions are: (1) AAMC will retain 80% of existing volume at AAMC that is currently transferred or referred to other hospitals for cardiac surgery; (2) the AAMC-JHM collaborative program will redirect 50% of the service area volume currently treated at JHH to AAMC by offering local access to a JHM surgeon and providing continuity of care through AAMC cardiologists; (3) AAMC will maintain and develop clinician relationships focused on cardiology practices that currently direct a significant percentage of cardiac surgery referrals to WHC; (4) additional volume projected to shift from hospitals other than JHH and WHC is assumed to mirror the distribution of AAMC's 2014 transfer cases, by hospital, based on the assumption that a comparable base of referring physicians will support the AAMC program as it grows; (5) AAMC will continue to draw eight percent of its cardiac volume from outside its defined service area; (6) AAMC projects that out-of-area volume will correspond to the mix of cases from each hospital, as projected in the earlier categories (DI #3AA, p.
+AAMC's key assumptions are: (1) AAMC will retain 80% of existing volume at AAMC that is currently transferred or referred to other hospitals for cardiac surgery; (2) the AAMC-JHM collaborative program will redirect 50% of AAMC's service area volume currently treated at JHH to AAMC by offering local access to a JHM surgeon and providing continuity of care through AAMC cardiologists; (3) AAMC will maintain and develop clinician relationships focused on cardiology practices that currently direct a significant percentage of cardiac surgery referrals to WHC; (4) additional volume projected to shift from hospitals other than JHH and WHC is assumed to mirror the distribution of AAMC's 2014 transfer cases, by hospital, based on the assumption that a comparable base of referring physicians will support the AAMC program as it grows; (5) AAMC will continue to draw eight percent of its cardiac volume from outside its defined service area; and (6) AAMC projects that out-of-area volume will correspond to the mix of cases from each hospital, as projected in the earlier categories.
+(DI #3AA, p.
 91).

 BWMC states that almost all of the volume shift that will result from the establishment of its program will come from UMMC.
-It states that, to a much lesser extent, some volume will shift to its program from Johns Hopkins Hospital, Union Memorial Hospital, Sinai Hospital, Peninsula Regional Medical Center, Washington Adventist Hospital, and UM St. Joseph Medical Center.
-It also states that its program's impact on any single cardiac surgery program will not cause the number of cases for that program to drop below this standard's thresholds (DI #2BW, p.
+It states that, to a much lesser extent, some volume will shift to its program from Johns Hopkins Hospital, Union Memorial Hospital, Sinai Hospital, Peninsula Regional Medical Center, Washington Adventist Hospital, and UMSJ.
+It also states that its program's impact on any single cardiac surgery program will not cause the number of cases for that program to drop below the applicable annual volume thresholds.
+(DI #2BW, p.
 46).